 Altogether with the rest of itools, iKaaro is a web application framework.
-It is personalized and extended through programming.
+Personalization and extension is achieved through programming.
 It is the purpose of this chapter to uncover its power.

-To be honest, what makes it different is not its "power", you can do with as much as you can do with any other web framework.
+To be honest, what makes it different is not its "power", you can do with itools.cms as much as you can do with any other web framework.
 What makes it different is how low it keeps costs of building a web application, even when it scales up.